-

 A military dictatorship with Oliver Cromwell as Lord Protector from 1653 to 1658.

-Issued by Charles II, it promised a general amnesty, to continue religious tolerance and to share power with Parliament if monarchy was restored.
+After the declaration of Breda issued by Charles II which promised a general amnesty, to continue religious tolerance and to share power with Parliament if monarchy was restored.